Chart Color Schemes

 Warradale has a typical household mix, with a lower-than-average median household size

 Family households constitute 68.0% of all households, including 27.8% couples with children, 27.9% couples without children, and 11.1% single parent families.
 Non-family households account for the remaining 32.0%, with lone person households at 29.2% and group households comprising 3.0%.
-The median household size is 2.3 people, smaller than Greater Adelaide's average of 2.4.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households